Te Pūkenga: Merger process

 On 23 August, Te Pūkenga announced that three further transitional industry training organisations Careerforce, New Zealand Hair, Beauty and Barbering Industry Training Organisation (HITO), and Primary Industry Training Organisation (Primary ITO) would merge into the mega polytechnic between 1 September and 1 October 2022.
-These three entities would become business divisions of Te Pūkenga's subsidiary Work Based Learning Limited (WBL).
+These three entities would become business divisions of NZIST subsidiary Work Based Learning Limited (WBL).
 Other business divisions of WBL have included Competenz, Connexis, BCITO, MITO and ServiceIQ.
 By December 2023, Te Pūkenga consisted of 16 polytechnics and nine industry training organisations.

 Leadership resignations

 By mid-April 2021, Stuff reported that eight of the sixteen polytechnic chief executives had resigned since their institutions were merged into Te Pūkenga a year ago.
-The chief executive roles at Te Pūkenga's ITP subsidiaries are expected to expire at the end of 2022 with management shifting to a central executive team headed by Chief Executive Town and six deputies.
+The chief executive roles at NZIST ITP subsidiaries are expected to expire at the end of 2022 with management shifting to a central executive team headed by Chief Executive Town and six deputies.
 Former Otago Polytechnic CEO Phil Ker attributed the resignations to fears about impending job losses in the new vocational education provider.
 Former Southern Institute of Technology CEO and National Party tertiary education spokesperson Simmonds also expressed concern that the resignation of polytechnic CEOs was depriving the polytechnic sector of experienced senior managers.
-By contrast, TEC chief executive Tim Fowler expressed confidence in Te Pūkenga's leadership while Tertiary Education Union national president Tina Smith opined that the new polytechnic system was preferable to the previous model of "competing fiefdoms."
+By contrast, TEC chief executive Tim Fowler expressed confidence in NZIST leadership while Tertiary Education Union national president Tina Smith opined that the new polytechnic system was preferable to the previous model of "competing fiefdoms."

-On 20 April 2021 Merran Davis resigned from her position as Te Pūkenga's deputy chief executive for transformation and transition.
+On 20 April 2021 Merran Davis resigned from her position as NZIST deputy chief executive for transformation and transition.
 Davis had been appointed to the position in April 2020.
-Davis had previously served as chief executive of the Waikato Institute of Technology until 2014.
+Davis had previously been chief executive of the Waikato Institute of Technology until 2014.
 In response, the National Party's education spokesperson Simmonds suggested that Davis' resignation reflected problems with the polytechnic merger process.